MattisJensen/health-check-api/README.md

 To use the image, refer to [.env.example](./.env.example) for the required environment variables.

 ## Workflow
-The project automatically builds an image when changes are pushed to the main branch using Github Actions.
+Using Github Actions the project automatically builds an image when changes to code are pushed to the main branch.
 The image can be pulled from `ghcr.io/mattisjensen/health-check-api:latest`

 On Pull Requests
 - tests are run to ensure code quality and functionality before allowing a merge to main.